benlund/roc/README.md

 The ROC::Types::ScalarTypes module can be used to easily implement other datatype that serialize to Redis Strings

-@@ need to implemt the following methods, e.g here is the full implemtation of a hypothetical ROC::@@ class
+@@todo need to implemt the following methods, e.g here is the full implemtation of a hypothetical ROC::@@ class

 ## Comparison with other Redis libraries